 - While making pasta for lunch, Kirito asks Asuna if she could make him some ragout rabbit stew next time.

-- After Asuna loses her memories of Sword Art Online, Kirito and Yui try to jog them by showing her one of her signature sandwiches.
+- After Asuna loses her memories of Sword Art Online, Kazuto takes her to get scanned by a Medicuboid, the same as Yuuki Konno had been using.
+Afterwards, Kirito and Yui try to jog them by showing her one of her signature sandwiches.

-- Arc Villain Noboyuki Suguo is mentioned as being a student of Professor Shigemura during The Stinger.
+- Fairy Dance Arc Villain Noboyuki Suguo is mentioned as being a student of Professor Shigemura during The Stinger.

 - Deus Exit Machina: Suguha/Leafa is sidelined for most of the film, attending a kendo training camp.
-Since she's a top-four national-level kendo practitioner and the film takes place in the real world using Augmented Reality, Suguha would have resolved the plot by herself within the first 30 minutes.
+Since she's a top-four national-level kendo practitioner and the film takes place in the real world using Augmented Reality, Suguha being present would have completely negated Kirito's physical disadvantage at several key moments.

-- Epic Fail: In his first OS event boss battle, Kirito makes a daring sprint towards the Samurai Lord but instead trips on a stone, and sprawls at the boss's feat.
+- Epic Fail: In his first OS event boss battle, Kirito makes a daring sprint towards the Samurai Lord but instead trips on a walkway threshold, and sprawls at the boss's feet.
 He has to make an undignified dodge to avoid instant K.O.

 - Even Evil Has Loved Ones: Yuuna was actually the daughter of Shigemura and Eiji's former lover, who perished in the Sword Art Online incident.
 The reason why they want to steal the memories of SAO surivors is because they want to implant them into AI!Yuuna, completing her "resurrection".